How we saved one reader from wasting 3 months on a one-sided relationship…

 Introverted Alpha readers are a thoughtful bunch, and I love getting emails from you guys every day.

 Every now and then, I’ll have an exchange so meaningful and interesting that I want to share it with all of you.

 I recently had an exchange like that with a reader we’ll call Andrew.

-The ensuing emails (which have been edited for clarity, anonymity, and highlights) turned into an exemplary step-by-step solution that applies to anyone in a similar dilemma of wondering, ‘Does she want a relationship or not?’
+The ensuing emails (which have been edited for clarity, anonymity, and highlights) turned into an exemplary step-by-step solution.
+It applies to anyone in a similar dilemma of wondering, “Does she want a relationship or not?”

-So if you’re dating a woman but don’t know if she wants a relationship or not, read on.
+So if you’re dating a woman but don’t know if she wants you to progress things to relationship status, read on.

 Email 1: Andrew’s Initial Contact

 Hope you’re well.
 In general I’m reluctant to send emails to people with large correspondences for fear of being a nuisance, but given your repeatedly stated enthusiasm for hearing from readers, I decided I’d drop you a note. ;)

 Your email about meeting the “right person” resonated with me in particular.
 I’m currently dating a woman who, by all accounts, is in many ways the “right person” for me.